dev-iram/Airline-Booking-System/README.md

 8. After the flight has been confirmed, a booking reference number will be generated.
 9. The user will then have the option to create a new booking.
 10. The Maintenance Suite will allow access to only the Administrator where they will be able to view/add/delete airports and to view bookings.

+Programming Language	C#
+Framework	.NET Framework
+Software Tools	1.
+Visual Studio Community – used for the creation of the Booking System program and the Graphical User Interface
+2. DB Browser – used to populate and view database tables.
+Management of the database used in the system Database	SQLite – Entry Level Free database software Packages Used	NuGet– SQLite Packages and Entity Framework installed on Visual Studio required to connect Database to the System